Add To Favorites

 The science of leaves, leaf parts, and why leaves change colors leaves an impression on students as they create realistic leaf impressions.

-Find out why leaves change color in temperate climates in the fall.
+Invite students to investigate why leaves change color in temperate climates during the fall.
 What weather conditions are necessary?
 Why do colors vary, even within a single leaf?
-Collect safe, fallen leaves that are still pliable.
+Organize a variety of text and electronic resources for students to view during this activity.
+When research is complete, ask students to collect safe, fallen leaves that are still pliable and bring them to class.

-Form a tennis-ball sized piece of Crayola® Model Magic® into a circle with the heel of your hand, or roll it with a dowel stick.
-Make it consistently thick, round, and smooth (use a damp finger).
+To begin creating the leaf impressions, ask students to form a tennis-ball sized piece of Crayola® Model Magic® into a circle with the heel of their hands, or roll it with a dowel stick.
+Encourage students to make its consistently thick, round, and smooth (use a damp finger).

-Cover your work area with recycled newspaper.
-Experiment with Crayola Washable Watercolors and Watercolor Brushes to match leaf colors on the impression.
-Paint the background a contrasting color.
+Ask students to cover their work area with recycled newspaper.
+Suggest they experiment with Crayola Washable Watercolors to match leaf colors on the impression.
+Students paint the background of their leaf impressions a contrasting color.
 Highlight veins with lighter or darker hues.
 Dry overnight.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho